ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 These fields allow the establishment of complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.

-The behavior of the RateLimit-Reset field is compatible with the delay-seconds notation of Retry-After.
+The behavior of the RateLimit-Reset header field is compatible with the delay-seconds notation of Retry-After.

 ## Goals {#goals}